-We look for as wide a range of products as possible.
-This test is carried out over some time and continues to grow as we add more models.
+So, we look for as wide a range of products as possible.
+Our testing is carried out over some time and continues to grow as we add more models.

-A panel of experts assesses how each soundbar handles excerpts from Blu-ray movies, including chapters from Star Wars: Episode I, as well as different musical tracks, including "Dream Baby" by Roy Orbison, "Fast Car" by Tracy Chapman, "New Dorp.
-New York" by SBTRKT and more.
-The speaker is positioned about two metres away from the listener, with the panel assessing overall quality.
+A panel of experienced CHOICE staff assesses how each soundbar handles multichannel and stereo surround, using film, music and spoken-word audio.
+The speaker is positioned about two metres away from the listener, with the panel reviewing overall quality.

 Ease of use

 - the manual and any other instructions that come with the product.

 While not as crucial as with other home entertainment devices such as a Blu-ray player or PVR, the remote is still an important part of the functionality of any home entertainment unit.

 We measure the amount of power the soundbar uses when in standby mode.

-We give every soundbar a CHOICE test score so you can see at a glance which are the best and worst performers, plus how the models compare to each other in features and specifications.
+We give every soundbar a CHOICE Expert Rating so you can see at a glance which are the best and worst performers, plus how the models compare to each other in features and specifications.